FerRojasChoco/chatroom_project/README.md

 This project uses a **MariaDB** or **MySQL** database.
 Follow these steps to set up the required database and user before running the application.

+This project also uses **MongoDB** and it should be installed beforehand.

 #### Prerequisites
 Ensure you have a running **MariaDB** or **MySQL** server accessible on `localhost`.